sendgrid/sendgrid-php/TROUBLESHOOTING.md

 <a name="versions"></a>
 ## Versions

 We follow the MAJOR.MINOR.PATCH versioning scheme as described by [SemVer.org](http://semver.org).
 Therefore, we recommend that you always pin (or vendor) the particular version you are working with to your code and never auto-update to the latest version.
-Especially when there is a MAJOR point release, since that is guarenteed to be a breaking change.
+Especially when there is a MAJOR point release, since that is guaranteed to be a breaking change.
 Changes are documented in the [CHANGELOG](https://github.com/sendgrid/sendgrid-php/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-php/releases) section.

 <a name="environment"></a>
 ## Environment Variables and Your SendGrid API Key